Israeli police evict Palestinians, tear down East Jerusalem home | Law-Order

 - Israel

-Israeli police forcibly evicted a Palestinian family from their home in a flashpoint East Jerusalem neighbourhood on Wednesday before a digger tore down the property, ending a standoff that has drawn international attention.
+Israeli police evicted a Palestinian family from their home in a flashpoint East Jerusalem neighbourhood on Wednesday before a digger tore down the property, prompting criticism from rights activists and diplomats.
 Resident Mahmoud Salhiyeh took to the roof of the house in Sheikh Jarrah on Monday, threatening to blow it up with gas canisters if he and his family - who he said have lived there for decades - were forced out.

-Police who had been deployed to the area then withdrew, leaving family members and activists maintaining a vigil inside and on top of the building.
-But armed officers returned before dawn on Wednesday, clearing everyone from the site.
-A mechanical digger demolished the property, leaving behind a mound of concrete and twisted metal strewn with furniture, family photographs, ornaments and children's toys.
+Family members and activists maintained a vigil inside and on top of the building until armed police cleared the site before dawn on Wednesday.
+A mechanical digger then demolished the property, leaving behind a mound of rubble and personal effects that was removed some hours later.

-"Their phones are all off, we can't reach them," he told Reuters.
-He said the evicted family had made no plans to relocate.
-"They didn't have a plan to go anywhere, they didn't think it was an option," he said.
-Mahmoud Salhiyeh says he has been fighting court battles over the plot for 25 years.

-A joint statement by the police and the Jerusalem municipality said the family had been given "countless opportunities" to hand over the land since an evacuation order was served in 2017.
-It said the authorities were enforcing a court-approved eviction order of "illegal buildings built on grounds designated for a school for children with special needs".
+Police and the Jerusalem municipality said the family had been given "countless opportunities" to hand over the land since an evacuation order was served in 2017.
+It said authorities were enforcing a court-approved eviction order of "illegal buildings built on grounds designated for a school".

-A tree-lined area of sandstone homes, foreign consulates, and luxury hotels, Sheikh Jarrah lies 1 kilometer (half a mile) north of Jerusalem's Old City walls.
-The area has seen clashes between Jewish settlers and Palestinian families facing eviction, turning it into an emblem of what Palestinians regard as an Israeli campaign to force them out of East Jerusalem.
+Sheikh Jarrah has seen clashes between Jewish settlers and Palestinian families facing eviction, turning it into an emblem of what Palestinians regard as an Israeli campaign to force them out of East Jerusalem.
+Palestinian President Mahmoud Abbas called Wednesday's demolition a "war crime" and urged Washington the United States to "compel the government of the Israeli occupation to stop the policy of ethnic cleansing against the Palestinian people, according to a statement published by the official WAFA news agency.

 One international activist who watched the early morning demolition said: "I am devastated.
-You see livelihoods being destroyed in front of your eyes, and now the house is gone."
+You see livelihoods being destroyed in front of your eyes."
 The site is across from the British Consulate in East Jerusalem, which said on Monday that evictions in occupied territory, in all but the most exceptional circumstances, were against international humanitarian law.

 It urged the Israeli government to "cease such practices which only serve to increase tensions on the ground."